Trump made 30,573 false or misleading claims as president. Nearly half came in his final year.

 Claims about immigration spiked just before the 2018 midterm elections, as Trump unsuccessfully tried to keep the House of Representatives in GOP hands with exaggerated claims about “caravans” of undocumented immigrants approaching the border.
 Then in late 2019 he responded to the uproar over a phone call in which he urged Ukraine’s president to announce an investigation of former vice president Joe Biden with more than 1,000 false and misleading claims on the issue in just four months.

-False and misleading claims about the coronavirus pandemic emerged in 2020, so that by year’s end he had made more than 2,500 cornavirus-related claims — more than all of his trade claims over four years, even though trade has been one of the animating features of his presidency.
+False and misleading claims about the coronavirus pandemic emerged in 2020, so that by year’s end he had made more than 2,500 coronavirus-related claims — more than all of his trade claims over four years, even though trade has been one of the animating features of his presidency.
 Trump touted phony metrics to claim he successfully defeated the virus, pitched ineffective “cures” and constantly attacked former president Barack Obama for alleged failures, such as leaving a “bare cupboard” of ventilators (there were almost 17,000) and bungling the response to the swine flu pandemic in 2009-2010 (the response was considered a success).

 In October, Trump was largely quiet for six days as he recovered from his own bout with covid-19.
 But even so, he made nearly 4,000 false or misleading claims that month, an average of 150 a day on the days he was not ill.